You can send your Amazon CloudWatch logs to New Relic using our AWS Lambda function,

 To turn on debug logs, set this to

-New Relic License key is used for sending data to New Relic Infrastructure and Logs.
+New Relic license key is used for sending data to New Relic.
 Required.

 Specify tags to be added to all log events.
 Optional.

-Once the process completes, follow the steps below in Create a Lambda trigger to link your Lambda function to CloudWatch Logs.
+Once the process completes, create a Lambda trigger to link your Lambda function to CloudWatch logs.

-To get your logs streaming to New Relic you will need to attach a trigger to the Lambda:
+To get your logs streaming to New Relic, attach a trigger to the Lambda: